 William Chestnut, Lisa’s stepfather, had nine children of his own, making for a large, blended family.
 It was reportedly one of his sons who was said to have seen the teen after she disappeared, yet it has not been shared exactly who made the claim.
 Additionally, in recorded news reports decades later in the 2000s, Lisa’s mother, Marlene Chestnut, never mentioned the sighting.
 It has been argued that the outlet may have omitted the information, but that has not been substantiated.

 Of course, because someone said they saw Lisa days after she vanished, it was theorized that she was just another teenage runaway.

-Marlene sat down with WBAL News in 2009 to shed light on her daughter’s case, adding that Lisa Lambert was considered to be a runaway by authorities, so she tried conducting her own investigation to no avail.
+Marlene sat down with WBAL News in 2009 to shed light on her daughter’s case, adding that the authorities considered Lisa Lambert a runaway, so she tried conducting her own investigation to no avail.
 She also reportedly clarified that she believed Lisa did make it to her class because the teen called home after it was over.
 Her stepfather reportedly told Lisa to come straight home because it was past her curfew.

-From what I could find, it looks as if Marlene passed away in 2013.
+From what could be located, it looks like Marlene passed away in 2013.

 “When police searched the suspect’s computer, not only did they find child porn, they stumbled across a video they say shows him sexually abusing a man with developmental disabilities at the group home where he worked.

 “The proof police say was found on computer.
 Video files were seized from the Parkville home he shares with his wife and daughter… WJZ has learned the assault took place at a Catholic Charities group home on Conduit Road in Parkville, where Chestnut worked.

 “The victim in this case is a man with such severe developmental disabilities that he’s not even able to speak.
 Chestnut confessed to police that’s the reason why he chose that victim, according to court charging documents.”